 - a) The ADC shall be responsible for monitoring framework development and updates that result in recommendations to the Governing Board on the content and format of each NAEP assessment.
-The ADC will provide direction to the Development Panel, via Governing Board staff.
+The ADC will provide direction to the framework panels/Development_Panel, via Governing Board staff.
 This guidance shall ensure compliance with the NAEP law, Governing Board policies, Department of Education and government-wide regulations, and requirements of the contract(s) used to implement the framework project. - b) In initiating a framework update, the Governing Board shall balance needs for stable reporting of student achievement trends against other Board priorities and requirements.
-Regarding when and how an adopted framework update will be implemented, the Board may consider the NAEP Assessment Schedule, cost and technical issues, and research and innovations to support possibilities for continuous trend reporting. - c) When the Board decides to launch a minor or moderate/major framework update, the ADC shall develop a charge for the update, and the charge shall be subject to full Board approval. - d) The ADC shall review candidates for the Content Advisory Group and develop a recommended slate of advisors, and the recommendations shall be subject to Executive Committee approval. - e) For moderate and major updates, the ADC shall review panelist nomination materials and develop a recommended slate of panelists, and the panelist recommendations shall be subject to Executive Committee approval. - f) The ADC shall receive regular reports on the progress of framework development. - g) The full Board shall receive periodic updates about how the Board charge is being implemented and any additional policy considerations that arise during the development process, including from public comment. - h) At the conclusion of the framework development or update process, the Governing Board shall take final action on the recommended framework and specifications.
-The Governing i) Following adoption by the Governing Board, the final framework and specifications shall be provided to NCES.
+Regarding when and how an adopted framework update will be implemented, the Board may consider the NAEP Assessment Schedule, cost and technical issues, and research and innovations to support possibilities for continuous trend reporting. - c) When the Board decides to launch a minor or moderate/major framework updateaframework Steering Panel is to be convened, the ADC shall develop a charge for the updatepanel, and the charge shall be subject to full Board approval (See 2.b.). - d) The ADC shall review candidates for the Content Advisory Group and develop a recommended slate of advisors, and the recommendations shall be subject to Executive Committee approval. - de) For moderate and major updates, tThe ADC shall review panelist nomination materials and develop a recommended slate of panelists, and the panelist recommendations shall be subject to Executive Committee approval. - e)f) The ADC shall receive regular reports on the progress of framework development. - f)g)The full Board shall receive periodic updates about how the Board charge is being implemented and any additional policy considerations that arise during the development process, including from public comment. - At the conclusion of the framework development or update process, the Governing Board shall take final action on the recommended framework and specifications.
+The Governing Board shall make the final decision on the content and format of NAEP assessments.
+In addition to the panel recommendations, the Board may take into account other pertinent considerations on the domain and scope of what should be assessed, such as the broader policy context of assessment in the subject area under consideration.

+h)i) Following adoption by the Governing Board, the final framework and specifications shall be provided to NCES.
 These documents, which include the achievement level descriptions for NAEP Basic, NAEP Proficient, and NAEP Advanced and recommendations for contextual variables in the subject area, are provided to NCES to guide development of NAEP test questions and questionnaires.